-- (1) Our programs successfully recruit, motivate and retain experienced and talented executives; - (2) Our design ensures pay for performance through the use of incentives that: - a.
-Are tied to corporate and individual performance - b.
-Align the financial interests of our executives with those of our stockholders and; - c.
+- (1) Our program enables us to successfully recruit, motivate and retain experienced and talented executives; - (2) We implement a pay-for-performance philosophy through the use of incentives that: - a.
+Are tied to corporate and individual performance; - b.
+Align the financial interests of our executives with those of our stockholders; and - c.
 Drive superior stockholder value.